NHS North of Tyne is responsible for planning and commissioning (buying) health services for residents across North of Tyne.

 Why does my GP or Consultant have to apply for IFR for me?

-An IFR is a request for fund, for an individual, an episode of healthcare that currently falls outside the contracts we have in place.
+An IFR is a request for funding for an individual episode of healthcare that currently falls outside the contracts we have in place.
 The request may be for any type of healthcare: a service, a piece of equipment/aid or a specific treatment or medicine.
 Your GP or Consultant might consider that you have a condition that needs treatment where:

-*NHS north of Tyne does not have a contact to provide a type of healthcare
+- NHS north of Tyne does not have a contract to provide a type of healthcare

 What is the referral process?

-The online system details a number of treatment that list the criteria you need to meet for the funding to be approved
+- The online system details a number of treatments that list the criteria you need to meet for the funding to be approved

 How are decisions made?